Welcome to Guatemala!

 -Group size: 16 max, average 15

 -Physical rating: Moderate.
-Some activities include physical activity like hiking.
+Some activities include physical activities, such as hiking.

 Travel connects us.
 Community keeps us connected.

-Before your trip you'll have the opportunity to join a custom WhatsApp Group and connect with others members of your group.
-Many travelers meet in the airport, or for pre-trip drinks if they are from the same city.
-Others coordinate plans to stay in a location after their trip.
+Before your trip, you're welcome to join a custom WhatsApp Group and connect with other members in your group.
+Many travelers meet at the airport or for pre-trip drinks if they are from the same city.
+Others make plans to stay in a country after their trip.

-During your adventure, our Trip Leaders do their best to foster an open, supportive environment, where people feel safe to truly be themselves.
+During your adventure, our Trip Leaders do their best to create an open and supportive environment where everyone feels safe to be themselves truly.

-After your trip, you'll be an official U30X Alumni, and part of our large online Travel Community where you'll have access to our network of thousands of past travelers.
-We are constantly hosting meetups that range from simple happy hours to hikes, to outdoor movie nights.
+After your trip, you'll be an official U30X Alumni and part of our larger online Travel Community; You'll have access to our network of thousands of past travelers.
+We often host meetups, ranging from simple happy hours to hikes to outdoor movie nights.

 More than 70% of our travelers come solo, but they all leave with friends.

-Travel can be unpredictable.
-Our goal is to provide you with the most rewarding experience.
+Travel can be unpredictable, and we aim to give you the most rewarding experience possible.

-You will be traveling by private ground transportation and a domestic flight throughout your trip.
+You will be traveling by private ground transportation.

 Some optional activities do not include transportation.

-You will be staying in shared boutique hotel rooms for the duration of your trip.
+You will be staying in shared boutique hotel rooms for your trip.

 Laundry is available at the hotel for an additional fee.
 Ask your Trip Leader for details.

-Accommodations may vary but will be the same quality.
+Accommodations may vary, but will be of the same quality.

 Solo travelers are paired with someone of the same gender.

-We recommend using either Wanderwell or World Nomads to purchase your policy.
-The Wanderwell “Preferred Plan” or the World Nomads “Explorer Plan” will cover all included activities on U30X trips.
-Wanderwell donates at least one percent of your insurance purchase to Explore Austin, a sustainable youth outdoor education program, via 1% for the Planet, thoughtfully selected by Under30Experiences.
+Wanderwell donates at least 1% of your insurance purchase to Explore Austin, a sustainable youth outdoor education program, via 1% for the Planet, selected by Under30Experiences.

 Wanderwell donates at least one percent of your insurance purchase to Explore Austin, a sustainable youth outdoor education program, via 1% for the Planet, selected by Under30Experiences.